Kent Coast line: Services

 A small number of the peak services run to on the Ashford to Ramsgate line before reversing back onto the coast line as a school service, running Ramsgate-Minster-Sandwich-Deal in the mornings and the reverse in the evenings.

 History

 The South Eastern Railway's (SER) first main line went to Dover via Folkestone and Ashford.
 The SER Ashford to Margate Broadstairs and Ramsgate (via Canterbury West) line was then extended south to Deal.
-In 1881 this was linked up by the "Dover & Deal Joint Railway" with their bitter rival the London, Chatham and Dover Railway (LCDR).
+In 1881 this was linked up by the Dover and Deal Railway with their bitter rival the London, Chatham and Dover Railway (LCDR).

-Upon the joint management of the SER and LCDR in 1899 the track layout at Ashford rationalised, with Thanet receiving similar treatment (by Southern) in the 1920s.
+Upon the joint management of the SER and LCDR in 1899 the track layout at Ashford was rationalised, with Thanet receiving similar treatment (by Southern) in the 1920s.

 The line was electrified under the BR 1955 Modernisation Plan, in "Kent Coast Electrification (Stage 2)" opening January 1961.

 The building of the railway was significant in the development of seaside resorts like Broadstairs.